jSchmidt-design/irTactile/README.md

 With version 0.4.0 irTactile can be used for the following simulators
 * iRacing
-* "Automobilista 2"
+* Automobilista 2
-* "Le Mans Ultimate"
+* Le Mans Ultimate
+* Assetto Corsa EVO

+Version 0.5.0 introduced in addition
+* Richard Burns Rally

 The big advantages if irTactile compared with other application is:
 - Very realistic suspension signal
 - Ultra low latency